 Infinity pools and beachside spas are taken to a new level on this Crete gem.
 The Blue Palace Resort boasts a long pool that heads into the sea, with your choice of pool or ocean just feet away from one another.
 Classic Greek archways lead the pools under protected lanai areas for rainy days.
 Views and sailing trips to ancient Spinalonga island are easy to find here, and the resort offers both private rooms and suites as well as public gathering and wedding venues.

 The stark beauty of the Perivolas lies in both location and architecture.
-Built into the cliffs overlooking the Aegean sea, this hotel offers a number of infinity pools that appear to hang straight over into these ancient waters.
+Built into the cliffs overlooking the Aegean sea, this hotel offers a beautiful infinity pool that appear to hang straight over into these ancient waters.
 The hotel is a restoration of traditional Santorini cave homes that once housed fishermen and farmers, and is a celebration of traditional architecture with a luxury twist.
 Circular doorways and built-in arched recesses for beds and tables, hot tubs in the floor of rooms and balconies with water views are just some of the treats to discover here.